falseywinchnet/PicoGPT/README.md

 ## 1. Introduction

-Transformer attention mixes all past positions based on content.
-Its striking capabilities emerge largely from excess capacity and extensive conditioning on data, not from built-in mechanisms that discover, choose, and enforce semantic partitions.
+Transformer models mix positions based on content, and their capability as predictors(and therefore generators) of useful text, emerge largely from excess capacity and extensive conditioning on data, not from built-in mechanisms that discover, choose, and enforce semantic partitions.
 When examined through a signal-processing lens, attention is a high-bandwidth, continuous mixing operator applied to a discretized stream.
 The eight failure modes below explain why transformers often yield fluent but shallow outputs, why efficiency tricks help but do not cure brittleness, and why a structural rethink that encodes relations as signals (rather than re-discovering them) may be preferable.

 ---